microsoft/microcode/docs/samples.md

 These samples use [Jacdac](https://aka.ms/jacdac) modules to extend the capabilities of the micro:bit.
 The programming tiles for the modules appear in MicroCode when the modules are plugged in (either via a Jacdaptor or the Kittenbot shield).
-All the modules from [Kittenbot Kit A](https://microsoft.github.io/jacdac-docs/devices/kittenbot/jacdacstarterkitawithjacdaptorformicrobitv2v10/) are supported.
+All the modules from [Kittenbot Jacdac Kit A](https://microsoft.github.io/jacdac-docs/devices/kittenbot/jacdacstarterkitawithjacdaptorformicrobitv2v10/) are supported.

 -   [![railroad crossing](./images/generated/icon_railroad_crossing.png){:class="icon"} railroad crossing](./samples/railroad-crossing)
 -   [inchworm robot](./samples/inchworm)